 There are many fabulous places to eat in Jakarta, but Café Batavia is famous and it’s easy to see why.

 While not a uniquely Indonesian phenomenon, luxury hotel brunches in Jakarta are legendary.
 Most offer an amazing array of Western and Asian canapés, entrees, mains and desserts.
 Two of the best options are Hotel Mulia and the Kempinski.
+Even if you’re not staying at the hotel, treat yourself and book for brunch.

 Where to shop in Jakarta